PerseusArkouda/bash-scripts/README.md

 checkforddos - Script to create a graph of incoming connection to help determine if you are under DDOS attacks.

 replacetext - Script to find and replace text on files on current dir and it's subdirs.

+baktool - Backup tool script to get local incremental backups by using rsync.